 SME law firms have started to embrace remote working because of advancements in legal tech and the realised benefits of a flexible workforce.
 But at the other end of the spectrum, virtual firms fully embraced remote working years ago – and some even before dial-up internet was invented.
 The UK’s first virtual firm, Scott Moncrieff & Associates, was founded as a solo practice by former Law Society president and human rights advocate Lucy Scott-Moncrieff in 1987.

-“I established Scomo, as we call it, in London, shortly after my first child was born – to give myself the flexibility of self-employment to combine work with motherhood and the chance to focus on practising human rights and mental health law.
+“I established Scomo, as we call it, in London, shortly after my first child was born – to give myself the flexibility of self-employment to combine work with motherhood and the chance to focus on practising human rights.
 I didn’t need an office and it was cheap and easy to work from home – so that’s what I did.”
 Over the next 30 years Scomo developed into a ‘dispersed’ firm of over 40 fee earners offering commercial and social welfare services, and working remotely across the UK.
 Find out more about joining Scomo.

 “Advancements in technology allowed Scomo to become much more sophisticated in its support offering, and fee earners now have access to an array of legal tech systems.
 The business also became popular with solicitors who wanted the freedom and benefits of working remotely.”
 She adds that she fully believes in remote working as it gives employees a better work-life balance, and it has allowed her to run Scomo as managing director while working to promote, support and improve the legal sector.